chaosjester/InstallMiiRepoAdmin/readme.md

 # Requirements:

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+#### !!!!!!!!!!!!!!!!!!!!!!!!
+IMPORTANT !!!!!!!!!!!!!!!!!!!!!!!!

-Homebrew apps MUST be in a folder named 3ds under the repo root directory For example, if your repo is http://repo.example.com/ apps must be in http://repo.example.com/3ds or if in http://example.com/repo the 3ds directory must be in http://example.com/repo/3ds
+Homebrew apps MUST be in a folder named 3ds under the repo root directory

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+For example, if your repo is http://repo.example.com/ apps must be in

+http://repo.example.com/3ds or if in http://example.com/repo the 3ds

+directory must be in http://example.com/repo/3ds

-Apache
+- Apache

-PHP >= 5.5 - This is due to password mangement, there is no exceptions to this
+- PHP >= 5.5 - This is due to password mangement, there is no exceptions to this

-PHP MUST run as your user, not a service account unless that account has permissions to the folders
+- PHP MUST run as your user, not a service account unless that account has permissions to the folders

-PHP Module SQLITE3
+- PHP Module SQLITE3

-Directories must be writable
+- Directories must be writable

-An smdh file should be present in the homebrew application folder or some manual configuration is required
+- An smdh file should be present in the homebrew application folder or some manual configuration is required

 # Instructions:

-Download latest release
+- Download latest release

-You might need to create SQL database on your server, along with a user that has access to create tables and modify tables, though the installer may create them for you

-Upload to webhost
+- Upload to webhost

-Go to http://yourrepo.com/, you will be directed to the install page
+- Go to http://yourrepo.com/, you will be directed to the install page

-On the install page, follow the directions to create the database and user
+- On the install page, follow the directions to create the database and user

-Head back to http://yourrepo.com/admin and ensure you can log in
+- Head back to http://yourrepo.com/admin and ensure you can log in

-Create additional admin accounts if required, otherwise it is advised to delete the /admin/install directory
+- Create additional admin accounts if required, otherwise it is advised to delete the /admin/install directory

-Once in, the interface is pretty straight forward.
+- Once in, the interface is pretty straight forward.